 We administer all aspects of even the most complex guardianship cases and are experienced guardianship litigators.

-When disputes arise regarding guardianships, probate, or trust matters, Bach & Jacobs, P.A. represents a party with an interest in the dispute to ensure the party’s rights are protected.
+When disputes arise regarding guardianships, probate, or trust matters, Bach, Jacobs & Byrne, P.A represents a party with an interest in the dispute to ensure the party’s rights are protected.
 We work for clients and/or their fiduciaries in litigated probate estate, trust administration, and guardianship proceedings, as well as tax controversies involving estate and gift tax matters.
 These include will, trust, and guardianship contests, trust disputes, and beneficiary disputes.
 We’ll work with you to settle disagreements with the other side when possible and take it to court when necessary.